Seattle Public Schools

 • School personnel who become designated trained responders.

 Training for school personnel to become designated trained responders and distribute or administer opioid overdose reversal medication must meet the requirements for training described in the RCW 28A.210.390 and any rules or guidelines for such training adopted by the Office of Superintendent Public Instruction.
-If a district high school does not have a full-time school nurse, the district shall identify at least one member of each high school’s personnel to become a designated trained responder who can distribute and administer opioid overdose reversal medication.
+If a school does not have a full-time school nurse, the district shall identify at least one member of the school’s personnel to become a designated trained responder who can distribute and administer opioid overdose reversal medication.

 Opioid overdose reversal medication may be used on school property, including the school building, playground, and school bus, as well as during field trips or sanctioned excursions away from school property.
 A school nurse or a designated trained responder may carry an appropriate supply of school-owned opioid overdose reversal medication on in-state field trips and sanctioned in-state excursions.